-Definition: A Block (Distribution-free) Recursive Equilibrium is a recursive equilibrium such that functions $\{J^, \theta^, D^, m^, U^, \xi^\}$ are independent from the distribution of workers $(G^, u^)$ .
+Definition: A Block (Distribution-free) Recursive Equilibrium is a recursive equilibrium such that functions $\{J^, \theta^, D^, m^, U^, \xi^\}$ are independent from the distribution of workers (G_t^, u_t^) in any period $t \ge 0$.
 3 General Properties and Existence of an Equilibrium In this section, I first describe general properties of an equilibrium.
 I will then establish the existence of an equilibrium with these properties.
-Proofs of each lemma is almost identical to that in Menzio and Shi (2009) or requires only minor modifications for taking worker's effort choice into account.
-I collect all the proofs for those requiring extra steps or modifications in the appendix.
+Proofs of each lemma are almost identical to that in Menzio and Shi (2009) or require only minor modifications for taking worker's effort choice into account.
+I collect all the proofs extra steps or modifications in the appendix.
 We start with specifying a set of functions with certain properties.
 Then, I take an arbitrary function from the set as a firm's value function and characterize the equilibrium objects given the properties of functions.
 With all these results, I construct an operator defined over the set of functions and show that any fixed point of the operator is a Block Recursive Equilibrium.
 3.1 General Properties We define the set $\mathcal{J}(X)$ of functions $J: X \to \mathbb{R}$ such that: